+This lesson is provided by Neal Hughes at FibMaster.
+So much time is spent on entering a trade.
+Today I want to focus on some exit strategies.
+This is not a full Fibonacci course, so if you don't understand the basics I suggest that you visit my website for help with those aspects.
 Human nature makes trading very challenging.
 Sometimes you want to exit a trade too quickly when it goes against you, and to cling on to a winner too long.
 Too often a winning trade will reverse, taking back most of your profits, or even going into a loss.
 On the other hand if you exit too soon, you risk missing some big profits.
 You may find that you're sitting on the sidelines while the market continues well beyond your exit.
+In this lesson I'll show you how to bank those profits before they turn against you.
+First look at this FOREX chart (JPY hourly chart).

 Let's imagine that you were clever (or lucky) enough to enter long near point "A".
 You're feeling pretty good when price reaches "B".
 So good that you don't want to exit, because the up-thrust just before "B" give the impression that this market wants to go further.